 I'm fireundubh, but people just call me fire.

-In the real world, I'm a technical producer with indie and AAA game industry experience spanning from testing to development to marketing.
+In the real world, I'm a technical producer with indie and AAA game industry experience in testing, engineering, and marketing.
 I've worked on games for PC, Mac, Linux, and PlayStation devices at Sony Computer Entertainment, Sony Online Entertainment, and various studios.

 - Master of Disguise, the titular mod in GameSpot's Top 5 Mods of the Week.
-Featured by MxR Mods and Brodual. #1 in Stealth on the Nexus.
-"One of our favorites of all time." – Brodual (2020)
+Featured by MxR Mods and Brodual.
+"One of our favorites of all time." - Brodual (2020)

 - Auto Loot, a feature-packed area loot mechanic for Fallout 4, including auto loot, auto harvest, and auto steal systems.
 Recommended by Gambit77, creator of Armorsmith Extended.